basnijholt/home-assistant-streamdeck-yaml/README.md

 - 🏠 Runs from same machine as Home Assistant
 - 🚀 Template support for advanced customization
 - 💤 Automatically sync state of `entity_id` to turn display on/off
+- 🎛️ (NEW!)
+Stream Deck Plus with dial support

 [[ToC](#books-table-of-contents)]